Azure-Samples/azure-digital-twins-unreal-integration/README.md

 # Unreal Engine and Azure Digital Twins integration demo

  The ADT Link plugin and this sample content was developed by WSP in collaboration with Microsoft and Epic Games in order to demonstrate how to integrate [Azure Digital Twins (ADT)](https://docs.microsoft.com/en-us/azure/digital-twins/overview) with the [Unreal Engine](https://www.unrealengine.com/).
-This sample shows you the "backstage" of the downloadable and playable demo hosted [here](https://epicgames.box.com/s/0zumrf4zf5bzdtbe5ck99uppj5rucz2p).
-If you just want to see a playable sample of the integration, feel free to walk through that demo.
-If you want to know how it works and recreate it, read on.

 >NOTE:  We are very interested in your feedback related to this sample.
 Whether it is feedback about its usefulness, architecture, or if you find a bug, please let us know by filing a github issue [here](https://github.com/Azure-Samples/azure-digital-twins-unreal-integration/issues)